cdimascio/express-openapi-validator/README.md

 });
 ```

-Note: Ensure you are using all relevant body parsers.
-See a complete [example](#example-express-api-server)
+Note: Ensure express is configure with all relevant body parsers.
+See an [example](#example-express-api-server)

 ## Advanced Usage